sean-rowe/team-pattern/README.md

    - Use version control systems (like Git) effectively.
    - Implement CI/CD pipelines to automate testing and deployment processes.

-By following these guidelines and maintaining the integrity of each component's responsibilities, you can build a resilient, efficient, and scalable system that meets complex business requirements and adapts to evolving technological landscapes.
+By following these guidelines and maintaining the integrity of each component's responsibilities, you can build a dependable, efficient, and scalable system that meets complex business requirements and adapts to evolving technological landscapes.

 ---

+*This guide serves as a comprehensive reference for implementing the architectural pattern, ensuring best practices are followed, and promoting a robust software development lifecycle.*